palmleon/DIANA-Recruitment/README.md

 ## Info about the output file!
 Warning: **The output file of the first question will be the input file of the second question!**
 ### Second Part:
-During a space mission each rover of the team is checked after every time a stone collected.
+During the space mission each rover of the team is checked after every time a stone collected.
 For each rover all collected stone's quality numbers are stored in a file with the following format.